kpqi5858/markdown-processor/README.md

 - `<inDir>` Where your markdown files in.
 - `<outDir>` Where to put processed markdowns.
 - `--posts` File name of posts collection.
+Default is "posts"

 markdown-processor will search for markdowns in `<inDir>` recursively, and process them to json files with collection of posts without content.